US Debt Tops Entire Economy for First Time Since WWII, Trapping Fed in 'Fiscal Dominance'

 Debt now equals total economic output

 For the first time since World War II, the United States owes more than it produces.
 As of March 31, 2026, debt held by the public reached $31.27 trillion while nominal GDP over the prior 12 months was $31.22 trillion, pushing the debt-to-GDP ratio to 100.2%.
 The milestone arrives six months before Election Day, moving what had been an abstract fiscal concern into dinner-table anxiety for voters across the political spectrum.
+The Committee for a Responsible Federal Budget called the threshold a "disturbing warning and a call to action" and noted that the current figure uses the most conservative measure of what is owed.
+Broader measures that include intragovernmental holdings put total federal debt at roughly $39 trillion, according to Treasury data released Tuesday.

 Voters link debt to rising grocery and housing costs

-A new Peter G. Peterson Foundation survey finds near-universal concern that the national debt is driving inflation.
+A Peter G. Peterson Foundation survey finds near-universal concern that the national debt is driving inflation.
 Ninety-two percent of registered voters worry the debt is pushing up everyday costs, including 94% of Democrats, 92% of independents, and 89% of Republicans.
 The foundation describes fiscal confidence as having hit a 22-month low.
+Respondents specifically cited higher prices for groceries, energy, housing, and transportation as effects they attribute to mounting federal obligations.

 Annual fix would cost the size of the defense budget